isomerpages/imda-tradetrust/_about/Why adopt TradeTrust.md

 <h4>Secure &amp; Confidential</h4>
 <ul data-tight="true" class="tight">
 <li>
-<p>Ensure electronic documents are cryptographically trustworthy</p>
+<p>Ensure electronic documents are cryptographically trustworthy and can
+be verified independently</p>
 </li>
 <li>
 <p>Data confidentiality is ensured as the blockchain does not store any business